Blu (artist)

 Blu is the pseudonym of an Italian artist who conceals his real identity.
-He was born in Senigallia.
+It is known that he was born in Senigallia.
 He lives in Bologna and has been active in street art since 1999.

 Places

 Central and South America

-Blu's nomadic spirit reached its peak in 2005.
-From the end of that year Blu spent most of his time jumping around in self-guided travels, linking his itineraries to the festivals to which he was invited.
-At that time, he collaborated with Ericailcane and several artists from Costa Rica, Nicaragua, Guatemala, and Honduras in a festival in Managua called "Murales de Octubre."
-On that occasion he painted a wall, significant in the history of South American murals, on the Avenida Bolivar where, in 1979, Victor Canifrù celebrated the Sandinista revolution.
-With this he achieved one of his most imposing murals which was immediately dubbed Hombre Banano (Banana Man) by the locals, referring to the protest of the workers on banana plantations.
+Blu's nomadic spirit peaked in 2005.
+From the end of that year, Blu spent most of his time jumping from place to place in self-guided travels, linking his itineraries to the festivals to which he was invited.
+During that time, he collaborated with Ericailcane and several artists from Costa Rica, Nicaragua, Guatemala, and Honduras in a festival in Managua called "Murales de Octubre."
+During the festival, he painted a wall, significant in the history of South American murals, on the Avenida Bolivar, where, in 1979, Victor Canifrù celebrated the Sandinista revolution.
+This mural was then dubbed "Hombre Banano" (Banana Man) by the locals, referring to the protest of the workers on banana plantations.

 The following year, from October 2006 to December 2006, he returned to Central and South America for a long circuit of murals that included Mexico City, Guatemala City, Managua, San José (Costa Rica), and finally, Buenos Aires (Argentina).
 He was followed during the trip by filmmaker Lorenzo Fonda, who documented the experience and turned it into the documentary film Megunica, for which Blu created a series of animated segments using digital software.
 The film also includes the first documented painted stop-motion animation by Blu.
-A year later he was again in South America, in São Paulo, Brazil, participating in the festival "A Conquista do Espaço" (Conquering Space).
-On that occasion he came up with a new interpretation of the "Christ of Corcovado" of Rio de Janeiro.
-In Blu's version Christ is literally submerged by tons of guns and rifles.
+A year later, he was again in South America, in São Paulo, Brazil, participating in the festival "A Conquista do Espaço" (Conquering Space).
+On that occasion, he came up with a new interpretation of the "Christ of Corcovado" of Rio de Janeiro.
+In Blu's version, Christ is literally submerged by tons of guns and rifles.

-From the Fall of 2007 to the Spring of 2008, he lived in Buenos Aires, devoting all his efforts to the creation of a video called Muto (Silent).
-In addition to receiving many international awards, such as the Grand Prix 2009 from the Festival of Clermont-Ferrand, "Muto" has been seen by 12 million-plus viewers on YouTube.
-It is also available in high definition on Blu's website under the Creative Commons license.
-This video is composed of hundreds of paintings on walls, made throughout many streets of Buenos Aires and, frame by frame, creates more than seven minutes of an animated mural.
+From the fall of 2007 to the spring of 2008, he lived in Buenos Aires, creating a video called Muto (Silent), which received the Grand Prix 2009 from the Festival of Clermont-Ferrand.
+This video is composed of hundreds of paintings on walls, made throughout many streets of Buenos Aires, and, frame by frame, creates more than seven minutes of an animated mural.

-In 2009 Blu started his umpteenth tour around South America visiting Bogotá for the festival "Memoria Canalla", then to Montevideo, Uruguay, back to Buenos Aires and, for the first time, to Lima, Peru, where he painted the entire façade of an historical building in the central Avenida Arenales.
-In this huge mural Blu seems to reinterpret the history of South America, a continent that has been violated by both ancient and modern conquistadores.
+In 2009, Blu started his umpteenth tour around South America, visiting Bogotá for the festival "Memoria Canalla," then Montevideo, Uruguay, back to Buenos Aires, and, for the first time, Lima, Peru, where he painted the entire façade of an historical building in the central Avenida Arenales.
+In this huge mural, Blu seems to reinterpret the history of South America, a continent that has been violated by both ancient and modern conquistadores.

-In 2013 he participated in the Bienal de Arte Urbano (BAU) in Cochabamba, Bolivia.
+In 2013, he participated in the Bienal de Arte Urbano (BAU) in Cochabamba, Bolivia.